DETAILED ACTION

 transmitting, for display, a GUI comprising (i) the tags along with their visual indicators and (ii) a portion of the medical record, wherein the portion of the medical record is a subset of the medical record;

-identifying respective portions of the medical record that has text used to generate each of the tags; and
+identifying respective portions of the medical record that have text used to generate each of the tags; and

-converting the tags into selectable tags that, when displayed in the GUI and selected by a user, update the GUI to show the respective portion of the medical record corresponding to a selected one of the tags but not the remaining portion of the medical record.
+converting the tags into selectable tags that, when displayed in the GUI and selected by a user, update the GUI to show the respective portion of the medical record corresponding to a selected one of the tags but not the remaining portion of the medical record, wherein updating the GUI comprises auto-scrolling the GUI to the respective portion of the medical record based on the data identifying the location of the information in the medical record.

 The additional limitations of “A computing system, comprising: a processor; and memory storing an application which, when executed by the processor, performs an operation, the operation comprising:” are determined to be mere instructions to apply an abstract idea under MPEP §2106.05(f).
 The processor and memory are recited at a high level of generality and used in their ordinary capacity to perform the abstract idea.
 Therefore, these additional elements amount to no more than a recitation of the words "apply it" (or an equivalent) or no more than mere instructions to implement an abstract idea or other exception on a computer or no more than merely using a computer as a tool to perform an abstract idea.